Government mail service may be affected by the Canada Post labour disruption. Learn about how critical government mail will be handled.

 Members

-The 25-member action team brings together education leaders, including representatives from school boards in Edmonton and Calgary, the Alberta Teachers’ Association and other key education partners.
-They will work closely with teachers, education support workers, school resource officers, as well as student and family advocacy groups.
+The 25-member action team brought together education leaders, including representatives from school boards in Edmonton and Calgary, the Alberta Teachers’ Association and other key education partners.
+They have worked closely with teachers, education support workers, school resource officers, as well as student and family advocacy groups.

 Outcomes